 - Several fresh parsley sprigs

-- 1/2 lb button mushrooms, trimmed and roughly chopped
+- 1/2 lb button mushrooms, trimmed and sliced or quartered

 - 2 Tbsp butter